juanluisbaptiste/docker-otrs/.github/ISSUE_TEMPLATE/bug_report.md

   * Set OTRS_DEBUG=yes and post the startup output.

 **Describe the issue**
-Please include a description of what you are trying to acoomplish and what you are facing when running this container.
+Please include a description of what you are trying to accomplish and what you are facing when running this container.

 **Expected behavior**
 A clear and concise description of what you expected to happen.